Davidelvis/Project_Davidchatbot/README.md

 Generative chatbots use a combination of supervised learning, unsupervised learning, reinforcement learning, and adversarial learning for multi-step training.
 Supervised learning structures a conversation as a sequence-to-sequence problem.
 Sequence-to-sequence learning maps user inputs to a computer-generated response.
 However, this type of learning has a tendency to prioritize high-probability responses like “I know”.
 Supervised learning systems also have trouble including proper nouns into their speech since they appear less in dialogue compared to other words.
 As a result, supervised learning chatbots sound repetitive and cannot promote stable human conversation.

+## In this project, I will create a retrieval based chatbot and deploy it in my website (https://davidelvis.github.io/david/).
+With time, I will scale the project and build a Generative Based chatbot.